-This is a guest blog post from our partners over at Plaid to help our users better understand the ins and outs of bank account authentication.
+This is a guest blog post from Plaid to help our users better understand the ins and outs of bank account authentication.
 Hear more from the Plaid Team here.

 Bank account verification made simple with Plaid and Dwolla